getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 But in a more general sense, perhaps it's appropriate to think of generators as controlled, progressive code execution, much like the `tasks` queue example from the earlier "Custom Iterators" section.

 **Note:** That perspective is exactly the motivation for how we'll revisit generators in Chapter 4.
 Specifically, there's no reason that `next(..)` has to be called right away after the previous `next(..)` finishes.
-While the generator's inner execution context is paused, the rest of the program continues unabated, including the ability for asynchrony to control when the generator is resumed.
+While the generator's inner execution context is paused, the rest of the program continues unblocked, including the ability for asynchronous actions to control when the generator is resumed.

 ### Early Completion